jianyangg/local-llm/README.md

 </div>

 * This architecture is designed to achieve multi-tenancy on-premises, using isolated databases in `Neo4j` and concurrent instances of `Ollama` running Meta's `Llama 3.1`.
-* **Note:** The two orchestrators are actually one, but separated for visibility sake.
+* **Note:** The duplicated file database and orchestrators are for demonstration purposes only.
+In a production environment, the orchestrator and file database would be a single instance each.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>